Antaratma

 The film released on the occasion of Eid-ul-Fitr 2025.

 Synopsis

 A boy is very lonely.
 He has no one on earth.
 There are others, who do not want to understand him.
 His lover also does not understand his mind.
-The life of a boy named Prothom (Shakib Khan) is very difficult.
+The life of a boy named Prothom is very difficult.
 There is no such thing as a lack of wealth, starting from the palace of Prothom, who lived a life of gloomy life, clinging to algae on the shelf of sorrow.
 There are only cries for love.
 Once upon a time, Prothom, who was poor in love, found another life.
 It can be called a dark world.